TheComputationalBrain/neuromodulation_assay/README.md

   See `analysis_demo.ipynb` for details.

 - **`data/receptor_dir/`**
-  Receptor/transporter density maps in both volumetric and surface formats.
+  Receptor/transporter densities (voxel x receptor) in both volumetric and surface formats.

+  For the original PET data please see the following publication and the associated [GitHub](https://github.com/netneurolab/hansen_receptors)
+  Hansen et al. (2022).
+Mapping neurotransmitter systems to the structural and functional organization of the human neocortex.
+Nature neuroscience, 25(11), 1569-1581.

 ---

 ### `results/`

 Contains precomputed regression results, maximum variance explained, and dominance analysis outputs.
-All results can be fully reproduced by running the provided analysis scripts and notebooks.
+All results can be reproduced by running the provided notebook.